loganmay/upmunc-speaker-tracker/README.md

 ### Using the Speakers List

 Once you've created your delegates list and taken roll, you're ready to build a speakers list for the committee session.
-Get started by clicking the **View Speakers List** button to open up the Speakers List panel.
+Get started by clicking the **Speakers List** button to open up the Speakers List panel.

 ![UPMUNC Speaker Tracker: Edit Delegates Menu](https://github.com/loganmay/upmunc-speaker-tracker/blob/master/speakers_list.gif?raw=true)